We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Taking a temperature by mouth is a better option for adults than for children and babies.
 That’s because to get an accurate reading, you need to keep your mouth closed with the thermometer held in place for at least 20 seconds.
 This can be difficult for children and babies to do.

 To use an oral thermometer:

 - Avoid eating or drinking 15 minutes prior to inserting the thermometer.
 That’s because food and drinks can alter the temperature in your mouth and affect the reading.

 Ear-based thermometers measure the temperature of the tympanic membrane.
 This is known as the eardrum.
-Although medical professionals often use them, you can use an ear-based thermometer at home, too.
+Although medical professionals often use them, you can use an ear-based thermometer at home too.

 An ear-based thermometer uses a digital readout and delivers results in seconds.
 Babies older than 6 months, children, and adults can use one.
 Because it’s fast, it’s often an easy option for parents to use on young children.
-A 2012 study found that this type of thermometer is as effective as a mercury-in-glass thermometer.

 To use a digital ear thermometer:

 - Hold the thermometer up to your ear, with the infrared sensor pointing toward your ear canal.